 There are several Ocean Acidification program locations and projects that accept interns.
 If interested, please apply for the Ocean Acidification Program in your internship application, but specify the program location or project in your statement of interest.

-Ocean Acidification Program at Mote Marine Lab Sarasota
+Ocean Acidification Program at Mote Marine Lab Sarasota - Dr. Emily Hall

-The Ocean Acidification Program focuses on effects of changes in ocean pH levels and other variables (such as temperature and nutrient concentration) on organisms found in marine, costal, and estuarine ecosystems (coral reefs, seagrass beds, rocky reefs, etc.) and is comprised of a number of research focuses.
-Interns in the OA Program at Mote Marine Laboratory in Sarasota will be working with Dr. Emily R. Hall on carbonate chemistry, animal physiology, water quality, experimental design and setup of an ocean acidification testing facility.
-This internship will be located at the ocean acidification testing facility (OASys) at the main lab in Sarasota, Florida and is available year-round and will last three months, with possibility of an extension.
-Research activities vary depending on current and future projects but may include setting up and maintaining indoor tank experiments in an ocean acidification experimental system, conducting field surveys via snorkel or SCUBA, sampling seawater chemistry in coastal ecosystems via boat or kayak, and analyzing seawater samples in the laboratory.
+Interns will work alongside Erin Cuyler (Staff Chemist) on carbonate chemistry, water quality, bottle cleaning and preparation, animal husbandry, and experimental design.
+This internship will be located at the ocean acidification testing facility (OASys) at the main lab in Sarasota, Florida.
+Internships are available year-round and will last three months, with possibility of an extension.
+Research activities vary depending on current and future projects but may include: setting up and maintaining indoor tank experiments in an ocean acidification or red tide experimental system, monitoring water quality with a YSI or pH probe, counting red tide cells via microscope, preparing and acid washing bottles, sampling seawater chemistry in coastal or offshore ecosystems via boat, and analyzing seawater samples for pH, total alkalinity or total dissolved inorganic carbon in the laboratory.
 Interns will become familiar with scientific literature and data analysis software programs and gain experience in preparation of scientific manuscripts.
 College students with chemistry laboratory experience preferred.
-Hours are Monday-Friday, 8am-5pm, with occasional long hours and weekends.
+Hours are Monday-Friday, 8AM – 5PM, with occasional long hours and weekends.